dennisvandam/snap_tools/README.md

 A project to create tool holders for Snapmaker tools.

 My Snapmaker A350 came with a number of small parts and tools.
 I started this project to create some trays to store the parts in an organized and visible way.
-I considered cutting the trays out of scrap wood but realized that styrofoam blocks were very easy to cut and lighter weight.
+I considered cutting the trays out of scrap wood but realized that styrofoam blocks were easier to cut and lighter weight.

 ## Final Pics